 How To Create A Harmonios Joint Parent Partnership

-- Keep the relationship and the quality of the marriage at the centre of all discussion.
+- Keep the relationship and the quality of the marriage at the center of all discussion.
 You cannot take the relationship for granted and start fighting for only what you want.
 Marriage changes our freedom and that means that you will not get your way all the time, even on parenting.

 - Compromise is not the same as giving-in.
 People often confuse the two as the same.
 If one person is giving-in, it is already a win-loss affair.
 Continue to communicate and try to think of ideas on how you can incorporate both parenting ideals.
 If one party keeps giving in, this may bring about several repercussions: